HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 ## Ambassador and HAProxy side-by-side deployment

 In the Helm chart custom values file, you can see an option for HAProxy similar to the other applications to enable/disable it.
+Please refer to the [`HAProxy configuration` page](./haproxy-configuration.md#haproxy-with-and-without-ambassador) for details.

 ```yaml
 # Controls which application is deployed and configured